transition-zero/tz-client/docs/data-coverage/power/generation.md

 ## Methodology

 Generation data for individual power plant units is regularly collected from the ENTSO-E Transparency platform.
-The data is then cleaned and matched to the power units available in FEO.
+The data is then cleaned and matched to the power units available in the TransitionZero platform.
 This allows the retrieval of generation data for a given asset in Europe.

 During the matching process, the name, capacity, fuel type, and location of units from ENTSO-E are compared to the corresponding fields in our power asset dataset by our analysts.
 In some cases, there is a many-to-one match between units in the two datasets due to different conflicting definitions of a single power “unit” in the source data.
 In the case of many-to-one matches, one of the following actions is taken:

-- If multiple ENTSO-E units map to a single FEO unit, the generation data is aggregated for these units.
+- If multiple ENTSO-E units map to a single TransitionZero unit, the generation data is aggregated for these units.
-- In the special case where a single ENTSO-E unit is separated into multiple units in FEO's dataset, the given generation value is evenly split between these units in FEO.
+- In the special case where a single ENTSO-E unit is separated into multiple units in TransitionZero's dataset, the given generation value is evenly split between these units in the TransitionZero platform.

 ### Coverage